 The Retrograde FX Underthruster brings studio-grade VCA compression to the pedalboard.
 It is super-easy to control with only 3 knobs.

 The threshold can be set between -40 and +20 dB.
 The ratio can be set between 1:1 (no compression) and 20:1 (practically limiting).
 Finally, the gain knob adjusts the output level between -20 and +20 dB.

 This compressor pedal has an LED meter to show the amount of gain reduction.

 ST Modular Stereo Comp

-The ST Modular Stereo Comp (link to check it out at ST Modular), as the name suggests, is a stereo compressor.
-More specifically, it’s a stereo VCA compressor in the Eurorack modular synth format.
+The ST Modular Stereo Comp, as the name suggests, is a stereo compressor.
+More specifically, it's a stereo VCA compressor in the Eurorack modular synth format.

 This VCA has left and right channel inputs and outputs.
 Each signal path is affected by the same compression circuit with continuous threshold (-40 to +20 dB), ratio (1:1 to ∞:1) and makeup gain (-20 to + 20 dB) controls.

 The Arturia Comp VCA-65 is a superb VCA compressor plugin based on the renowned dbx 165A.